-The Bay Area Women’s Center offers housing advocacy and two transitional housing programs.
-The overall goal is to help residential and non-residential clients find safe and affordable housing.
+The Bay Area Women’s Center offers a transitional housing program.
+The overall goal is to help residential and non-residential clients secure safe and affordable housing.

 Survivors of domestic and/or sexual violence often lack the necessary resources to live independently.
 Transitional housing services are available for residents who are at an increased risk of becoming homeless due to their circumstances.

-The off-site program Transitional Support Housing (TSH) is able to provide participants with much of the same services as THP, such as budgeting and finance education, life-skills development, and home visits.
+The off-site Transitional Support Housing (TSH) program provides participants with budgeting and finance education, life-skills development, and home visits.
 Because the TSH program has very limited space (eight families), this program is able to provide rental subsidies for all 8 families, as well as more intensive support.
-This program also runs for 24 months.
+This program runs for 24 months.

-The programs share the goals of providing safe, affordable housing along with supportive services and education.
-The hope is that in establishing self-sufficiency, the participant will not return to an abusive situation.
+The program goal is to provide safe, affordable housing along with supportive services and education.
+The ideology is that in establishing self-sufficiency, the participant will not return to an abusive situation.
 In turn, this provides a more stable living situation for the whole family.
-Because space is limited for both programs, participants are chosen on the basis of greatest need and greatest risk of continued homelessness.
+Due to limited program space, participants are chosen on the basis of greatest need and greatest risk of continued homelessness.